 4.1 Warranties.
 Each party to this Agreement represents and warrants that such party is duly authorized and has legal capacity to execute and deliver this Agreement.
 Each party further represents and warrants to the other that the execution and delivery of the Agreement and the performance of such party’s obligations hereunder have been duly authorized and that the Agreement is a valid and legal agreement binding on such party and enforceable in accordance with its terms.
 Client further represents and warrants that: (a) all information provided to Company (including the Client Materials) is accurate and truthful; (b) Client has the right to grant Company the licenses specified in the Section titled “Content Publishing” (if applicable to provision of the Services); (c) the execution and performance of this Agreement does not violate any applicable law or other contract or obligation to which Client is a party or is otherwise bound; and (d) the Client Materials do not infringe the intellectual property rights, including any copyrights, trademarks, trade secrets, right of privacy, or right of publicity, of any person.

 4.2 Disclaimers.
-The Company does not guarantee that it will be successful in effecting the removal, the suppression or the alteration, of any specific Internet content that is designated as Unwelcome Content or that its Services will achieve the result that that Client desires due to the complexity of the internet, the evolving nature of search algorithms and the changing content and activity of the Internet.
+The ReputationGrower service is not intended for and the Company does not guarantee the removal, the suppression or the alteration of any specific Internet content.
+The Company does not guarantee that New Content will appear in search results or that its Services will achieve the result that that Client desires due to the complexity of the Internet, the evolving nature of search algorithms and the changing content and activity of the Internet.
 THE SERVICES ARE PROVIDED “AS IS” AND COMPANY SPECIFICALLY DISCLAIMS ANY AND ALL WARRANTIES OF ANY KIND WITH RESPECT TO THE SERVICES AND THE SUBJECT MATTTER OF THIS AGREEMENT, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING WITHOUT LIMITATION WARRANTIES OF QUALITY, PERFORMANCE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
 THE FOREGOING EXCLUSIONS AND DISCLAIMERS ARE AN ESSENTIAL PART OF THIS AGREEMENT AND FORMED THE BASIS FOR DETERMINING THE PRICE CHARGED FOR THE SERVICES.
 THIS DISCLAIMER SHALL BE ENFORCED TO THE EXTENT PERMITTED BY LAW IN THOSE JURISDICTIONS THAT MAY LIMIT THE EXCLUSION OF IMPLIED WARRANTIES.

 4.3 Internet Delays.
 The Services may be subject to limitations, delays, and other problems inherent in the use of the Internet and electronic communications that are outside the Company’s control.
 Company is not responsible for any delays, delivery failures or other damages resulting from such problems.
 Company does not guarantee the Services will be operable at all times or during any down time (1) caused by outages to any public Internet backbones, networks or servers, (2) caused by any failures of Client’s equipment, systems or local access services, or (3) for previously scheduled maintenance.